jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-4a.md

 The same pieces of money can thus serve as the instrument of different loans to three or to 30 times their value.
 They may likewise successively serve as the instrument of repayment.

-6 In this way, the lender assigns a certain portion of the produce to the borrower through the capital which he lends, provided that the borrower shall assign to the lender a smaller portion, called the interest.
+{{< s v="6" >}} In this way, the lender assigns a certain portion of the produce to the borrower through the capital which he lends, provided that the borrower shall assign to the lender a smaller portion, called the interest.

 At the end of the loan, a considerable portion of that produce is assigned to the lender, called the repayment.